awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Volume type**: For Amazon EBS volumes, the volume type\.
 For more information, see [Amazon EBS Volume Types](EBSVolumeTypes.md)\.
    + **IOPS**: If you have selected a Provisioned IOPS SSD volume type, then you can enter the number of I/O operations per second \(IOPS\) that the volume can support\.
    + **Delete on termination**: For Amazon EBS volumes, select this check box to delete the volume when the instance is terminated\.
 For more information, see [Preserving Amazon EBS Volumes on Instance Termination](terminating-instances.md#preserving-volumes-on-termination)\.
-   + **Encrypted**: Select this check box to encrypt new Amazon EBS volumes\.
+   + **Encrypted**: Choose **Yes** to encrypt new Amazon EBS volumes\.
 Amazon EBS volumes that are restored from encrypted snapshots are automatically encrypted\.
 Encrypted volumes may only be attached to [supported instance types](EBSEncryption.md#EBSEncryption_supported_instances)\.
+   + **Key**: If you chose to encrypt new Amazon EBS volumes, enter the master key you want to use when encrypting the volumes\.
+You can enter the default master key for your account, or you can enter any customer master key \(CMK\) that you have previously created using the AWS Key Management Service\.
+You can paste the full ARN of any key that you have access to\.
+For more information, see the [AWS Key Management Service Developer Guide](http://docs.aws.amazon.com/kms/latest/developerguide/)\.

 1. For **Tags**, specify [tags](Using_Tags.md) by providing key and value combinations\.
 You can tag the instance, the volumes, or both\.